greymatter-io/castleblock/README.md

 ### Integrating Web Components

 Just include the bundled web componet in the index.html file of your web application and then you can use the tag anywhere in your web app.
-Then at load-time, the latest version of the webcomponetn will be loaded.
-There is no need to rebuild the downstream app anytime the webcomponet gets updated.
+Then at load-time, the latest version of the web components will be loaded.
+There is no need to rebuild the downstream app anytime the web componet gets updated.

 ```html
 <html>